CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 ### 2 5 Unsafe projecting process / application development process

 Adaptations and advancements of IT systems, applications and control programs represent a critical intervention in the control system.
-Malfunctions can arise from functional errors in the case of inadequate test and validation steps, faulty or manipulated configuration data or weak points in the software, if important safety functions such as input and output Issuance or authorization checks are implemented inadequately.
+Malfunctions can arise from functional errors in the case of inadequate test and validation steps, faulty or manipulated configuration data or weak points in the software, if important safety functions such as on- and off-hook Issuance or authorization checks are implemented inadequately.

 Further dangers may arise from unsafe development environments, improper storage of program code, documentation or project data, as well as from the data transfer interfaces.